- Bachelor of Science with a major in business analytics (STEM)

 DNSC 6212.
 Optimization Methods and Applications.
 3 Credits.

-Linear, network, integer, and nonlinear models and their fundamental underlying analytic concepts and solution methods.
-Emphasis on development of an intuitive understanding of solution methods and their underpinning theoretical paradigms for effective use of optimization models.
-Model formulation, solutions, and interpretation of results.
-(Fall and spring).
+Linear, network, integer, and nonlinear models and their fundamental underlying analytic concepts and solution methods; model development, formulation, solution and interpretation of results using powerful commercial software; intuitive understanding of solution methods and their underpinning theoretical paradigms for effective use of optimization models.
+Restricted to students in the master of science in business analytics degree program or with the permission of the instructor.

 DNSC 6216.
 Business Analytics Skills Workshops.
 1.5 Credit.